exasol/exasol-java-tutorial/tls-tutorial/doc/use_your_own_certificate.md

 : Path to the file that will contain the newly created certificate.

 `-subj <key=value[/key=value]*>`
 : Subject name of the certificate.
-Usually in form of a LDAP-style [distinguished name](https://www.rfc-editor.org/rfc/rfc4514).
+Usually in form of an LDAP-style [distinguished name](https://www.rfc-editor.org/rfc/rfc4514).
 You can find an attribute list in [RFC4519](https://www.rfc-editor.org/rfc/rfc4519#page-2).

 #### Reading the Certificate